 Tonal languages that are focused on words are more difficult to learn because the way that you adjust the pitch of your words can change their meanings significantly.
 This is why native English speakers find it so difficult to speak Mandarin fluently – the way they control the air coming out of their vocal tract is different.

 It also means that certain words can hold multiple meanings.
-For instance, the Chinese word for 的 can be pronounced de, dí or dì.
+For instance, the Chinese word 的 can be pronounced as de, dí or dì.
 Depending on your intonation, it can change from a grammar word into a possessive particle.

 Those who are keen on learning a simpler language might want to focus more on non-tonal languages, as there is less to keep in mind when pronouncing a word.